dbakker/vimfiles/README.md

-    set mouse= " Disable mouse (for laptops with touchpads) set foldcolumn=3 " Allows mouse to click open folds set ff=unix " Force unix line endings set shellslash " Use / instead of \ in paths; don't combine with cmd.exe
+    set mouse= " Disable mouse (for laptops with touchpads) set foldcolumn=3 " Allows mouse to click open folds set ff=unix " Force unix line endings set shellslash " Use / instead of \ in paths; useful with Cygwin

 ## Setting up CTags for standard libraries
 This configuration automatically looks in `~/.vim/local/tags/[language]` when